 All right, let's go back to the very beginning.

-Um you get this this woman, by the way, what what is this department that she she runs and and works out at here, this Miss Janai.
+By the way, what is this department that she runs and works out at here, this Miss Jenny?

-So this is um again, you're referring to Gen Jenai, the executive of Google who runs something called the innovation department.
+So this is, again, you're referring to Jen Janai, the executive at Google, who runs something called the Innovation Department.

 She heads up Google's innovation efforts.

-It says, in in some cases it may be desirable to consider how we might help society reach a more fair and equitable state via product intervention or algorithmic fairness.
+It says, in some cases, it may be desirable to consider how we might help society reach a more fair and equitable state via product intervention or algorithmic fairness.

 So what they do is they have human beings go in there, modify the computer code, modify the artificial intelligence and the algorithms.

-They implement this fairness, and I'm putting fairness in quotes because it's their word, in their artificial intelligence in the in the computers.
+They implement this fairness, and I'm putting fairness in quotes because it's their word, in their artificial intelligence in the computers.

-And this executive is confessing this to in this recording.
+And this executive is confessing this in this recording.

 So what they're doing at Google is they're trying to change the outcome of elections through artificial intelligence algorithms, and they've denied it publicly.